 Key Stage 1

 Key Stage 1 is the legal term for the two years of schooling in maintained schools in England and Wales normally known as Year 1 and Year 2, when pupils are aged between 5 and 7.
 At Moorgate, we have three classes within Key Stage 1.
-This year, that means we have two Y1 classes and one Year 2 class.

 - Design Technology